c0xc/github-build-qt-appimage-action/README.md

 Debian version 8 was selected because it's sufficiently old to have libraries that are compatible with newer systems.
 An application binary built on a new system with recent libraries may not work on older systems.
-Debian was selected because it's not Ubuntu.
+Debian as a Linux flavor was selected because it's not Ubuntu.

-A different version of this build pipeline which does not rebuild Qt is available in a test version, but not in this branch.
+A different version of this build pipeline which does not rebuild Qt is available in a test version, but not (yet) in this branch.
+This may change in the future.

 This pipeline action is somewhat experimental (but for me, it works better than the other one which wasn't marked as experimental).